Part 1 – Is open plan living right for you & your home?

 Let’s start with the final one, as actually if the finances don’t stack up, it may be better to move on to other options.

 So what is the cost of the average open plan extension?
 Well the simple answer is there isn’t an ‘average’, not really.
 I have spoken to people looking to spend £20,000 and people spending over £200,000.
-There is a useful guide in Real Homes to typical costs for specific types of extension : https://www.realhomesmagazine.co.uk/advice/extensions-for-every-budget-30000-50000/
+If you do an online search for something like ‘average costs of a home extension UK ‘ (or your location if you live in another country), you should find some useful figures for specific types of extension.

 More pertinent questions to ask yourself are: